 How often do you interact with a store employee and feel like you are putting them out by being a customer?
-Manners and respect starts at home.
-Teach your children the simple things: please, thank you, and looking at others in the eye when they speak.
+Manners and respect start at home.
+Teach your children simple things: please, thank you, and looking at others in the eye when they speak.
 Everyone is worthy of that at the very least.

 Sponsor a Child from Another Country

 Most kids don’t understand the level of poverty many people must live in.
 The best way to get your kids involved is to sponsor a child with their same birthdate.
-Your child is more likely to relate to the child and writing them and reading their letters together has special meaning if it’s your child’s responsiblity.
+Your child is more likely to relate to the child and writing them and reading their letters together has special meaning if it’s your child’s responsibility.